Oracle Updates for Multiple Vulnerabilities

 - Oracle Database 10g, version 10.1.0.5

-Oracle products and components are affected by multiple vulnerabilities.
+The Oracle products and components listed above are affected by multiple vulnerabilities.
 The impacts of these vulnerabilities include remote execution of arbitrary code, information disclosure, and denial of service.

-The Oracle Critical Patch Update Advisory - April 2009 addresses 43 vulnerabilities in various Oracle products and components.
-The document provides information about affected components, access and authorization required for successful exploitation, and the impact from the vulnerabilities on data confidentiality, integrity, and availability.
+The Oracle Critical Patch Update Advisory - April 2010 addresses 47 vulnerabilities in various Oracle products and components, including 16 vulnerabilities in Sun products.
+The Advisory provides information about affected components, access and authorization required for successful exploitation, and the impact from the vulnerabilities on data confidentiality, integrity, and availability.

 Oracle has associated CVE identifiers with the vulnerabilities addressed in this Critical Patch Update.
 If significant additional details about vulnerabilities and remediation techniques become available, we will update the Vulnerability Notes Database.